What is Skeletal Traction?

 Types of skeletal traction:

-- The pin is placed from lateral to medial to direct the pin away from the common peroneal nerve.
+- The pin is placed from lateral to medial to direct the pin away from the common peroneal nerve and anterior tibial artery.

 - The skin is released at the pin’s entrance and exit points.